BinaryMuse/node-cmark-gfm/README.md

 **`createStreamingParser([options])`**

-Creates a [Duplex stream](https://nodejs.org/api/stream.html#stream_class_stream_duplex) with a writable end that accepts Markdown and a readable end that produces HTML.
-The parser ingests Markdown and converts to HTML asynchronously.
+Creates a [stream](https://nodejs.org/api/stream.html) with a writable end that accepts Markdown and a readable end that produces HTML.
+The parser ingests Markdown and converts it to HTML asynchronously.
 If `options` is omitted, default options will be used.

   * `options` - a hash of options (see *Options*, below)